triwjy/golang-module-intro/readme.md

 ## Major upgrade

-Major upgrade is usually happen because there's a change in our code that's causing it not backward compatible.
+Major upgrade is usually happen because there's a change in our code that's causing it not backward compatible (for example due to security concern).
 If this cannot be avoided, the best strategy is to change the module name (for example by adding `/v2` as suffix).
+You also need to change the tag when pushing into remote repo.
+Now, every app that wants to use the new major version, it needs to execute the `go get <new major version name>`.
+Don't forget to update the import statement to use the new name as well.